 The Leaping Dragon Walk is a moderately easy family trail that runs up a short hill (I assume it’s called Leaping Dragon Mountain).

 The path continues uphill at a gentle incline and is completely paved.
-Although it’s not completed shaded, it does have trees on either side.
+Although it’s not completely shaded, it does have trees on either side.
 If it’s a really hot and sunny day, it might help to carry an umbrella.

 Continue on the Leaping Dragon Walk till it meets Cape Collinson Road running adjacent to it.

-Cape Collison Road
+Cape Collinson Road

 Once you arrive at Cape Collinson Road, there’s a nice seating area with views of Tung Lung Chau and Clearwater Bay.

 On Cape Collinson Road, turn left and walk downhill towards the Cape Collinson Correctional Institution.
-You should cross another not so scenic seating area.
+You should cross another not-so-scenic seating area.

 You’ll arrive at a gate that prohibits the entry of unauthorised vehicles.
 Don’t worry, it doesn’t apply to you.
 Walk past it.

-Shortly after the sign, you’ll notice a cemented path on your left, over the side-railing.
+Shortly after the sign, you’ll notice a cemented path on your left, over the side railing.
 Climb over the railing and jump onto the other side without stepping on the pipes.
 From here on out, walk down this unmarked path.
 And soon you’ll arrive at the coast, and at Cape Collinson Battery.

-Cape Collinson Battery
+Cape Collinson Battery, Hong Kong

 The Cape Collinson Battery (two of them) was constructed in 1938 as a defence point for Hong Kong Island’s east coast.
 It was armed with 2, 2 x 6″ BL guns and operated by the 36th Coast Battery, and the 8th Coast Regiment Royal Artillery, which was part of Eastern Fire Command.
 However, on 19th December 1941, the battery was ordered to be destroyed, and the regiment relocated to Stanley.